marilsoncampos/cmdwerk/docs/source/index.rst

 1. Introduction
 ---------------

-We engineers face with the need to increase development productivity and keep our scripts organized.

-CmdWerk is a minimalist approach to help manage your personal scripts.
+CmdWerk is a minimalist tool that helps you manage your scripts.

-The code base allows you to register your scripts and also makes it easy to add new modules to the tool.

-As an example we included a module to emit a compact pyenv version report.
+You can also extend it with new modules.

+As an example, we include two modules:
+    1. An interactive prompt that learns from your command history.
+    2. Pyenv report that shows a list of available versions

-The scripts to be registered should be stored in your $HOME/bin.
+It processes your shell scripts stored in your $HOME/bin.

+With CmdWerk, you can effortlessly organize your scripts into groups, enhancing your workflow and making script management a breeze.

 2. Getting Started